rclone-ui/rclone-ui/README.md

 ### 🖥️ Cross platform running on Windows, Linux, macOS (x64, Arm and Apple Silicon)
 ### ✅ Works with your existing rclone installation (or can install rclone for you) and keeps it updated (with your approval)
 ### 🔗 Add/Edit/Remove Remotes
-### ⚡️ Sync, Copy, Move, Delete, Purge, Serve, Mount, etc
+### ⚡️ Sync, BiSync, Bisync, Copy, Move, Delete, Purge, Serve, Mount, etc
 ### ⭐️ Save time by setting default flags for each Remote separately, for each operation (Mount, Sync, Copy, etc)
 ### 🎛️ Customize the flags (parameters) when running an operation, on a case by case basis
 ### 📚 Embedded documentation for each flag, no need to google what everything does!